luismasuelli/jackfrost/README.md

   * AutocompleteModelChoiceField (replaces ModelChoiceField in ForeignKey)
   * AutocompleteModelMultipleChoiceField (replaces ModelMultipleChoiceField in ManyToMany) (You cannot, and you should not, change the widgets).
+  (They can take more **kwargs params, the same as the fields they replace).

 * Declare your ModelForm and override their fields as follows:
 For each field you want to convert to it's autocomplete version, just override it